cj6046/cj6046/README.md

 Hey!
 I’m Chris, a Sophomore at Georgia State Perimeter College studying Computer Science looking for my first professional co-op.
 My first Bachelor's degree is from
 Auburn University, where I studied Theatre and Performance.
 Next came several good years of acting professionally around the greater Atlanta area.
 With the Covid-19 pandemic, live theatre halted abrudptly.
 While sad, this gave me a chance to revitalize my love and passion for science and computing.
-Next year, I am hoping to transfer to a 4-year institution where I can deepen my understand in a few key areas (A.I. and Machine Learning in particular) and broaden my knowledge overall.
+Next year, I am hoping to transfer to a 4-year institution where I can deepen my understanding in a few key areas (A.I. and Machine Learning in particular) and broaden my knowledge overall.

 # Currently Learning